 Every rowing school is a little different, but we try to follow the schedule below:

-Day 4: Safely negotiate Mule Creek Canyon and rowing challenge in lower Blossom Bar.
-We do not allow students to row the top half of Blossom Bar Rapid.
+Day 4: Safely negotiate Mule Creek Canyon and lower Blossom Bar.
+We do not allow students to row the top half of Blossom Bar Rapid

 Our rowing school is designed for those who want to improve their rowing skills on a multi-day rafting trip down the beautiful and famous Rogue River.
 Each participant will have the opportunity to learn from both group and one-on-one lessons.
 We’ll have a basic outlined agenda to follow, but the small class setting is perfect for adapting the course to individual needs.